 During December the Ohio Village at the Ohio Historical Society is open for a Dickens of a Christmas.
 The Ohio Village is a reconstruction of a town from the mid-1800’s.
-For this event the various homes and businesses are decorated to give a taste of a Victorian Christmas.

 Do you know what flummery is and how it was made?
 Do you know the origins of the Christmas tree and how it became a popular tradition?
 Do you know how many plums are in the plum pudding?
 By joining in the Dickens of a Christmas celebration you will learn all these things.